-$PM{2.5}$, PM{10} and TSP emission factors were taken from the Table 3.5 of the EMEP/EEA Guidebook (EEA, 2019), using the default emission factors of the Tier 1 methodology.
-Particulate matter emissions from rabbit are not reported, because there no emission factor provided in the EMEP/EEA Guidebook (EEA, 2019).
+PM2.5, PM10 and TSP emission factors were taken from Table 3.5 of the EMEP/EEA Guidebook (EEA, 2023), using the default emission factors of the Tier 1 methodology.
+Particulate matter emissions from rabbit are not reported, because there no emission factor provided in the EMEP/EEA Guidebook (EEA, 2023).

-After a small, temporary increase in the early 2000s, PM emissions (given in TSP are shown in Figure 5.6) declined after 2004 due to a reduction in the number of animals in the transition period following EU accession.
+After a small, temporary increase in the early 2000s, PM emissions (given in TSP are shown in Figure 5.5) declined after 2004 due to a reduction in the number of animals in the transition period following EU accession.
 Thereafter, emissions stagnated and then decreased to a lesser extent in recent years and to a greater extent in 2020.
-Then in 2021 there is a slight increase compared to 2020.
-The most important source of PM emissions in Hungary is poultry husbandry, therefore the reduction in animal numbers due to avian influenza in 2020 contributed significantly to the decrease in emissions.
+The most important source of PM emissions in Hungary is poultry husbandry, therefore the reduction in animal numbers due to avian influenza pandemic in 2020 contributed significantly to the decrease in emissions.
+Then in 2022 there is a small increase compared to 2021.

-TSP emissions from manure management 1990-2021
+Figure 5.5 TSP emissions from manure management 1990-2022

-5.4 NFR 3D agricultural soils
+5.4 Agricultural soils (NFR sector 3D)

-NFR sector 3D contains NH_3 and NO_x emissions from Inorganic N-fertilizer (3Da1), Animal manure applied to soils (3Da2a), Sewage sludge applied to soils (3Da2b), Other organic fertilizers applied to soils (3Da2c), Urine and dung deposited during grazing (3Da3) as well as PM and NMVOC emissions from Farm-level agricultural operations including storage, handling, and transport of agricultural products (3Dc), Crop production (3De) and HCB emissions from 3Df Use of pesticide are reported.
+NFR sector 3D contains $NH_3$ and $NO_x$ emissions from Inorganic N-fertilizer (3Da1), Animal manure applied to soils (3Da2a), Sewage sludge applied to soils (3Da2b), Other organic fertilizers applied to soils (3Da2c), Urine and dung deposited during grazing (3Da3) as well as PM and NMVOC emissions from Farm-level agricultural operations including storage, handling, and transport of agricultural products (3Dc), Crop production (3De) and HCB emissions from Use of pesticide (3Df) are reported.

-5.4.1 NFR 3Da1 inorganic n-fertilizers
+5.4.1 NFR 3DA1 INORGANIC N-FERTILIZERS (INCLUDES UREA)

-NH_3 and NO_x emissions are estimated from this source.
-Ammonia emissions from synthetic fertilizer use are a key source in Hungary, 33.7% of the agricultural total ammonia emissions derive from inorganic fertilizers.
-Fertilizer use is the most important source of NO_x from agriculture, contributing to 74.8% of agricultural total.
+$NH_3$ and $NO_x$ emissions are estimated from this source.
+Ammonia emissions from synthetic fertilizer use are a key source in Hungary, 42.2% of the agricultural total ammonia emissions derive from inorganic fertilizers.
+Fertilizer use is the most important source of $NO_x$ from agriculture, contributing to 68.5% of agricultural total.

-The Tier 2 methodology provided in the EMEP/EEA Guidebook (EEA, 2019) is applied to estimate NH_3 emissions from inorganic fertilizers.
-Thus, emissions were estimated based on the N content of fertilizers by main types, climate zones and soil pH.
-Whereas calculation of NO_x emissions is based on the total amount of N in synthetic fertilizers consumption, according to the Tier 1 methodology.
+The Tier 2 methodology provided in the EMEP/EEA Guidebook (EEA, 2023) is applied to estimate $NH_3$ emissions from inorganic fertilizers.
+Thus, emissions were estimated based on the N content of fertilizers by main types and soil pH.
+Whereas calculation of $NO_x$ emissions is based on the total amount of N in synthetic fertilizers consumption, according to the Tier 1 methodology.

-Data on mass of fertilizer type consumed nationally was derived from sales statistics by product lines.
+Data on the mass of fertilizer type consumed nationally was derived from sales statistics by product lines.
 Annual synthetic fertilizer consumption data by so detailed manner as it is required to the emission estimate is not available for Hungary.
-Amounts of sold fertilizer are reported quarterly, and annually by the Institute of Agricultural Economics Nonprofit Kft (hereafter AKI).
+Amounts of sold fertilizer are reported quarterly, and annually by the Institute of Agricultural Economics Nonprofit Kft (hereafter AERI).
 The data collection is executed in the frame of the National Statistical Data Collection Program (OSAP).
 The HCSO publishes only the total amount of inorganic N-fertilizers, based on this data collection.

-Mass of fertilizer type i consumed nationally, which is required to the emission estimate, was determined from the amount and the N-content of sold fertilizer products.
-In the case of mixed fertilizers, the N-content was taken into account according to the proportion of the individual fertilizer components.
-(E.g. 'DASA' is a mixture of ammonium sulphate and ammonium nitrate; hence, the total N-content of this fertilizer was disaggregated into ammonium sulphate and ammonium nitrate according to the proportion of the two compounds.)
+Mass of fertilizer type i consumed nationally, which is required to the emission estimate, was determined from the amount and the N content of sold fertilizer products.
+In the case of mixed fertilizers, the N content was taken into account according to the proportion of the individual fertilizer components.
+(E.g. 'DASA' is a mixture of ammonium sulphate and ammonium nitrate; hence, the total N content of this fertilizer was disaggregated into ammonium sulphate and ammonium nitrate according to the proportion of the two compounds.)

-The EMEP/EEA Guidebook (EEA, 2019) requires data on mass of fertilizer by type as well as by region.
+The EMEP/EEA Guidebook (EEA, 2023) requires data on mass of fertilizer by type as well as by region.
 In Hungary further disaggregation of mass of fertilizer type is not applicable.